ReDI-School/intro-java/lesson4/decision.md

 ### The if keyword

-If a block of code should only be executed if a condition is `true` we have to use the `if` statement.
+If a block of code should only be executed if a condition is `true`, we have to use the `if` statement.

 ```java
 if (<CONDITION>) {